ncatlab/nlab-content/pages/18126.md

   \underset{j \in J}{\sum} h_j(x)
 $$

-is well defined (the sum involves only a finite number of non-vanishing contributions) and is smooth.
-Therefore setting
+is well defined (the sum involves only a finite number of non-vanishing contributions), non vanishing (since every point is contained in the support of one of the $h_i$) and is smooth (since finite sums of smooth functions are smooth).
+Therefore if we set

 $$
   f_j \;\coloneqq\; \frac{h_j}{h}
 $$

-then
+for all $j \in J$ then

 $$
  \left\{